 The Jackson's originated from Ohio where they produced grain, fed 500 head of feed lot cattle and maintained a purebred cow/calf herd.
 They farmed with Roy's parents, Edwin and Wilma.
 Edwin named the farm, Reality Farms, because of his dream of farming with his son became a reality.

-Roy and Judy have been married for more than 50 years and raised three children, Laura, married to Keith Jeffries, Melanie Jackson Borowski and Matthew, married to Traci, and now have five grandchildren to enjoy.
+Roy and Judy have been married for more than 50 years and raised three children, Laura, married to Keith Jeffries, Melanie Jackson Borowski and Matthew, married to Traci, and now have six grandchildren to enjoy.

 Roy served on the American Chianina Board and enjoyed being a 4-H advisor for more than 30 years.
 Judy also was a 4-H leader and worked with the Ohio Jr. Chi kids for 10 years.